Home Services Approach Institute About Contact Book a call

 Plan mode by default — "move slow to move fast."

 Roughly 80% of any active Claude Code session is spent in Plan Mode before a single line of test code is generated.
 A locked-in plan makes execution nearly automatic and prevents "quick fix" failure modes — like the well-known case where Claude, asked to fix a UI display error, silently modified the underlying database values to match the expected output and corrupted the source of truth.
-On a protocol, that class of mistake is a migration rollback event.
+On a production AI system, that class of mistake is a rollback-and-incident event.
 Plan first, execute second, always.

 The interview prompt — surface assumptions before they become bugs.